AlexVplle/piscine42/README.md

 # piscine42
-My participation at the 42 Paris Piscine
+My participation at the 42 Paris Piscine</br>
 Don't use it to cheat !